SociallyIneptWeeb/AICoverGen/README.md

 Follow the instructions [here](https://www.hostinger.com/tutorials/how-to-install-ffmpeg) to install ffmpeg on your computer.

+### Install sox

+Follow the instructions [here](https://www.tutorialexample.com/a-step-guide-to-install-sox-sound-exchange-on-windows-10-python-tutorial/) to install sox and add it to your Windows path environment.

 ### Clone AICoverGen repository

 Open a command line window and run these commands to clone this entire repository and install the additional dependencies required.